melody-notpond/ilo-toki-harmony/README.md

 Channel selection mode is like guild selection mode but for channels instead of guilds.
 This mode is accessible either via guild selection mode by pressing enter or via normal mode by pressing <key>c</key>.

 ## TODO
- - Joining and leaving guilds
- - Logging in with username/password
  - Markdown
  - Attachments
  - Embeds as links